Skip to main content

 Common Questions

 Unintended weight gain is not always a disease, but it is always a signal worth investigating.
-A few pounds with a stressful season, less sleep, or a diet shift is common.
+A few pounds with a stressful season, less sleep, or a diet change is common.
 A persistent climb of 10 to 20 pounds without a clear cause deserves labs, not a lecture about calories.

-Yes, chronic stress alone can cause weight gain, especially around the midsection.
+Yes, chronic stress alone can cause weight gain, particularly around the midsection.
 Elevated cortisol drives visceral fat storage, breaks down muscle, and disrupts sleep.
 Many patients see weight stabilize after addressing stress with sleep, breath work, and clear time off, even before any diet change.

 Gaining weight on 1,200 calories almost always points to a metabolic adaptation, often from a slowed thyroid, low Free T3, or chronic under-eating that has lowered your daily energy use.
 We measure rather than assume.
 Sometimes the fix is more food and more strength training, not less.

-Perimenopause and aging both contribute, and the hormonal shifts of perimenopause amplify everything else.
+Perimenopause and aging both contribute, and the hormonal changes of perimenopause amplify everything else.
 Falling estradiol and progesterone change insulin sensitivity, sleep, and stress tolerance.
 We test hormones, thyroid, and metabolic markers, then decide if BHRT, lifestyle, or both are the right path.

 Yes, several common medications can drive weight gain.
 SSRIs, beta blockers, gabapentin, lithium, and steroids are common offenders.
 We never stop a prescription abruptly.
 We coordinate with the prescriber and look for alternatives when it is safe.